 How have you been able to study living human brain cells?

-Once we have these brain cells, we then conduct various experiments and the results could potentially show us how this disease develops in the different people.
-We'll then compare these results to these patients’ individual clinical tests for interpretation and modelling.
+Once we have these brain cells, we then conduct various experiments and the results could potentially show us how this disease develops in the individual people.
+We'll then compare these results to these patients' individual clinical tests for interpretation and modelling.

-What the the next steps for you?
+What are the next steps for you?

 For example, we'll use a high-content automatic imaging microscope called the Opera Phenix for detailed visualisation and quantification of the connections among brain cells.
 This can then be complemented with real-time measurement of active brain cell firing with a method called multiple-electrode array experiment.
 We'll compare these results to cognitive tests or brain wave measurements in the clinic.
 In addition, we are going to go one step further to interrogate the details of our findings with transcriptomics and proteomics – probing every gene expression and protein production respectively in these brain cells.
-The resulting data can then inform us how the genetic and protein expression profiles of these brain cells relates to the individual patients.
+The resulting data can then inform us how the genetic and protein expression profiles of these brain cells relate to the individual patients.

 What do you expect to find?

-These brain cells derived from the cohort volunteers' blood cells have provided us with an unprecedented opportunity to investigate Alzheimer's disease in a dish in extraordinary detail, whilst at the same time drawing corresponding information from clinical tests.
+These brain cells derived from the cohort volunteers' blood cells have provided us with an unprecedented opportunity to investigate Alzheimer's disease in a dish in extraordinary detail, while at the same time drawing corresponding information from clinical tests.
 However, these brain cells are ultimately not the real mature cells in the brains of Alzheimer's patients.
 We therefore do not expect the brain cells in a dish to mimic exactly the clinical progression of the patients.

 Despite the technical challenges we face in this work, we hope to discover certain aspects of these brain cells that do correlate well with the clinical manifestations of these patients.
 Once we achieve that, even with just a single but reproducible trait, the clinical implication will be extremely significant.
-We can’t experiment on human patients, and clinical trials just for a single drug are costly and requires many years of effort.
+We can't experiment on human patients, and clinical trials just for a single drug are costly and require many years of effort.
 In contrast, with the techniques we're refining, we can experiment on brain cells derived from Alzheimer's patients and we can scale it up to screen many drugs in multiple patient brain cells at one go.